 Dear Sweet Pea's Mom,

 Glad to hear that new gal is doing well.
 You may want to consider using a flea mousse so that kitty does not get wet while you rid her of her fleas.
-You might also want to try a good Flea & Tick Shampoo.
-As for having a smoother introduction, check out more of the letters in Lifestyle Changes.
+You might also want to try a good Flea Shampoo.
+As for having a smoother introduction, check out more of the letters in Helping New Cats.
 Many readers have had similar concerns, I think you will find good advice there.
 Keep me posted.
 Simba

 How wonderful things have worked out.
 Be sure to keep me posted on your new friends.
 Simba